isulalifajri/note-animate-in-js-and-css/README.md

-# not animate
+# not animate and list extension vscode
-a note learn animate with js css and jquery
+a note learn animate with js css and jquery and list extension php vscode